Wednesday, April 2, 2025

-uPVC Full Form
+uPVC’s Full Form

 The full form of uPVC is Unplasticized Polyvinyl Chloride.
 It is a type of rigid (or hard) plastic commonly used to manufacture door, window frames, water and drainage pipes, and other building materials for the construction industry.
+Learn more from here about uPVC.

 Why is uPVC hard?